-- Attach 5240 Servo Mounts to your steering servo in the position shown using 5253 Screws. - Thread 8120 Ball Stud into the upper-most center hole in the 5242 Servo Saver. - Attach both 8130 Ball Cups to one another using the 5281 Stud until the Ball Cups bottom out on one another.
+- Attach 5240 Servo Mounts to your steering servo in the position shown using 5253 Screws.
+ALSO do this for throttle servo in the same position as well now. - Thread 8122 Ball Stud into the upper-most center hole in the 5242 Servo Saver using the 3234 Spacer. - Attach both 8130 Ball Cups to one another using the 5281 Stud until the Ball Cups bottom out on one another.
 Snap a Ball Cup onto the Ball Stud on the Servo Saver. - Determine which of the Spline Inserts are correct for your servo by pressing it over the drive on the servo.
 Align the servo so it has equal throw in both directions. - Press the Servo Saver onto the Spline Insert so that the Servo Saver is perpendicular to the servo, attach using the screw that came with your servo.

-- Mount the servos to the chassis using 5263 Screws as shown. - Thread 8122 Ball Stud with the 3234 Spacer into the top of the Steering Slide. - Snap the Ball Cup onto the Ball Stud threaded into the Steering Slide. - Attach 3209 Antenna Mount in either of the two holes shown below.
+- Mount the servos to the chassis using 5263 Screws as shown. - Thread the 8122 Ball Stud into the top of the Steering Slide, Snap the Ball Cup onto the Ball Stud. - -Using double sided tape, mount your reciever to the top of the steering servo. - Attach 3209 Antenna Mount in either of the two holes shown below.

 NOTE: Steering movement should be bind free except for the restriction of the servo transmission.